danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 <!-- .element: data-id="code-animation" -->

 Note:
-- In React, data can be passed from a parent component to a child component using props.
-- Props are essentially properties that a parent component passes down to its children.
+- Props are essentially properties that a parent component passes down to its children
 - In JS however, we have no way of telling what these are, so we use typescript

 ---